-I wish I'd known how I would receive God's heart for this beautiful city and it's people, the kids running around barefoot with enormous smiles on their faces, the beauty in the old man with endless creases around his eyes that tell a story of the laughter, adventure, and hardships he has endured throughout his life.
-I wish I knew how beautiful Mazatlán is.
-How blue the ocean is and how the sand is made up of thousands of little shells each differing from the next.
-And I wish I’d known that the ocean would be the first thing my eyes would see every morning, as I walked to breakfast.
+I wish I'd known how much I would come to love this beautiful city, and everyone in it: the kids running around barefoot with enormous smiles on their faces, the old man with endless creases around his eyes fishing on the beach, the woman carrying her baby and selling balloons along the boardwalk.
+I wish I'd known how blue the ocean is, and how the sand is made up of thousands of little shells, each one different from the last.
+And I wish I’d known that the ocean would be the first thing my eyes would see every morning as I walked to breakfast.

 3. I wish I knew to pack less for YWAM DTS